TruscaPetre/PAIP/README.md

 - Not Treating ambiguity with asking questions
 - Hallucinations
 	- Doesn't know what it doesn't know, and tries to give answers even if it cannot
+	- Failed solution to hallucinations, is that the style of the answer is forcefully "nuanced"
+		- Consequence is that LLMs become lazy and they just all the possible answers(good and bad) and let the user decide for himself.
+		- Failing to answer obvious questions because of trying to remain unbiased.
 - Getting stuck in back and forth user interactions
 	- Not being able to explain our problem in such a way that we get what we want out of the system.
 Ie The system is not capable of understanding the problem such that it can solve and deliver what the user wants.
 	- They don't get bored